 "We are looking for these sports to come through and hopefully deliver again in the future."

-Doig was critical of the conditions for athletes at the Delhi Games four years ago.
+for athletes at the Delhi Games four years ago.

 He acknowledges that the home athletes are unlikely to be affected by problems with travel or food in Glasgow, but insists they face other concerns.